 The SFC formed Investor Compensation Company Limited (ICC) on 11 September 2002 with an issued share capital of \$0.2.
-On 20 November 2012, the SFC launched the Investor Education Centre (IEC) as a company limited by guarantee and not having a share capital.
+On 20 November 2012, the SFC launched the Investor and Financial Education Council (IFEC) (formerly known as the Investor Education Centre) as a company limited by guarantee and not having a share capital.
 Both companies are wholly owned subsidiaries of the SFC and are incorporated in Hong Kong.